perberg70/Update-Study-Buddy/README.md

 - **Account:** Use the Chrome window started with `--remote-debugging-port=9222` and log in with the Google account that has editor access to the notebook.
 ### Deduplication is retired

-`--dedupe-current` no longer deletes anything. **A title does not identify a source.**

-Web sources are titled from the target page's `<title>`, and many pages share one.
-This notebook contains **seven** separate sources all titled `Microsoft Forms` — seven different forms, not seven copies.
-Deleting "duplicates" by title would destroy six of them.
-The information needed to tell a copy from a distinct source is the *content*, which the script cannot see.

 - `--dedupe-current --dry-run` still lists repeated titles, which is genuinely useful.
 - `--dedupe-current` prints that list, explains the above, and exits non-zero.